Jamiller137/comp_talk/uiowa-presentation/slides/07-results.md

 Implement a similar qualitative analysis with mapper.

 - This would require an interactive exploratory tool for mapper
-    - Manipulate and decompose simplicial complex
+     - Implementation of user-independent parameter selection
+     - A toolkit for operations to be used on the complex
+     - Filtration visualization
+     - Integrate data into visualization to aid analysis

 ### Zen-Sight

-### Interactive Exploration
-- **Filtrations**: Animate across parameter ranges
-- **Mapper Graph**: Manipulate and decompose simplicial complex
-- **Data Integration**: Include with original data for analysis

-## Stability in Mapper Parameter Choices

-( do last)

-Maper Similarity Metric

-Previous work on estimating parameters